 - Dean, Spitzer School of Architecture, City College of New York, CUNY, 2022-present

 - Interim Dean, Spitzer School of Architecture, City College of New York, CUNY, 2021-2022

 - Professor, City College of New York, CUNY, 2004-present

-- Professor, Art History Program, Graduate Center, CUNY, 2014-present
+- Professor, Art History Program, Earth and Environmental Sciences Program, Graduate Center, CUNY, 2014-present

 - Associate Chairman, Parsons School of Design/New School for Social Research, Department of Architecture and Environmental Design, 1988-92; Acting Chair, Spring 1991